Reminder: Parents attend next week.

 I am Robin Hood

-This bottom heavy snowman built with a 3rd on the bottom and a 4th on the top is melting from the YELLOW sun!
-We play this chord with fingers 5-3-1.
+This bottom heavy chord is built with a 3rd on the bottom and a 4th on the top using LH fingers 5-3-1.
 Place Left Hand in C Position.
 SLIDE Finger 5 (pinky) and Finger 3 (middle finger) down one baby step while Finger 1 (thumb) stays put.
-Now time your musician for 30 seconds and count how many bass clef Yellow Chords they can play!